BRAD HOGG

 Brad Hogg is an Australian cricket icon who enjoyed a decorated 25-year playing career before becoming a popular media personality and cricket commentator.

-Originally hailing from Narrogin, Western Australian, he grew up on a sheep farm in the nearby rural town of Williams, and made his test debut for Australia during a series against India in October 1996.
+Originally hailing from Narrogin, Western Australia, he grew up on a sheep farm in the nearby rural town of Williams, and made his test debut for Australia during a series against India in October 1996.

 Brad enjoyed great success as Australia’s specialist spinner in their 2003 and 2007 Cricket World Cup triumphs while also representing his country during their 2006 ICC Champions Trophy success.